The Inward Investment and International Taxation Review: Mexico

 Nevertheless, depending on the structure of the non-Mexican investor, they may be able to claim a reduction on the 35 per cent statutory rate through the application of a DTA.

-In addition to capital gains, as mentioned above, as of 2014 Mexico incorporated a 10 per cent withholding tax on dividend payments to non-residents and individuals.
-Owing to the fact that this tax was not previously part of Mexican legislation, most Mexican treaties include the approach suggested by the OECD on a dividend's tax reduction or even elimination in the case of countries with a capital exemption regime, adding another ingredient to corporate structuring from a tax perspective.
+In addition to capital gains, as mentioned above, as of 2014 Mexico has incorporated a 10 per cent withholding tax on dividend payments to non-residents and individuals.
+Because this tax was not previously part of Mexican legislation, most Mexican treaties include the approach suggested by the OECD on a dividend tax reduction or even elimination in the case of countries with a capital exemption regime, adding another ingredient to corporate structuring from a tax perspective.

 Finally, it is uncommon to see non-residents establishing entrepreneurial activities directly in Mexico.
 Although in theory any activity undertaken in the form of a taxable branch or PE should be subject to the same tax regime as a Mexican legal entity, this is a figure that is perhaps not very frequently used because of the practical complexity of profit attribution and the inability to limit responsibility for legal purposes.